Using MIDI with Move

 Supported MIDI data types

-Move supports the following MIDI data to and from external devices:
+Move supports sending and receiving the following MIDI data:

 MIDI data type